vishnu350/rs-mainspring-winder/README.md

 - The barrel bowl part can also be used to snap the barrel lid back on, as well as holding it during assembly/disassembly service.

 # Future Updates
-- Further tweak design for better quality and ease of use.
+- Further improve the design for better quality and ease of use.
 - Store common parameters/dimensions for known movements in a library file, include sizes of all popular movements.
 - Further improve the staple jig design to better accomodate smaller sized mainspring winders.
 - Explore hollow dowel pin integration with staple pin to create an even better winder base arbour.